Belerhat railway station

 Belerhat railway station is a railway station on Bandel–Katwa line connecting from Bandel to Katwa, and under the jurisdiction of Howrah railway division of Eastern Railway zone.
 It is situated at Jajneswarpur, Belerhat village of Purba Bardhaman district in the Indian state of West Bengal.
 It serves Majida and surrounding area.
 Few EMUs and passengers trains stop at Belerhat railway station.
+The station code for Belerhat railway station is BQY.

 History

 The Hooghly–Katwa Railway constructed a line from Bandel to Katwa in 1913.
 This line including Belerhat railway station was electrified in 1994–96 with 25 kV overhead line.